Editor: Robert Wringham

 We reluctantly spend 87,000 hours at work before dying.
 Some of us even die at work.
 We also spend 5,000 hours sitting in trains and buses and traffic jams, getting to and from work.
 Despite all this toil, most of us are in debt because we’re so desperate to reclaim our dignity by participating as consumers.

-You can still buy all thirteen glorious issues of the original magazine too, along with the well-received book, Escape Everything! (or Ich Bin Raus as it’s called in Germany).
+Our operation is run by Robert Wringham and friends.
+As well as the current edition, you can still buy all thirteen glorious issues of the original magazine too, along with the well-received books, Escape Everything! and The Good Life for Wage Slaves.

-Over the years, we’ve had some top-drawer contributors including Alain de Botton, Will Self, Richard Herring, Judith Levine, Luke Rhinehart, Leo Babauta, Mr Money Mustache, Ewan Morrison, Caitlin Doughty, Tom Hodgkinson and many others.
+Over the years, we’ve had some top-drawer contributors including Alain de Botton, Will Self, Richard Herring, Judith Levine, Luke Rhinehart, Leo Babauta, Mr Money Moustache, Ewan Morrison, Caitlin Doughty and many others.
 We’ve also featured great writing from working stiffs looking for ways to leave it all behind.

-As well as producing various stripes of literature, we like to host ‘escapades’.
-These have included New Escapologist launch parties at famous Glasgow venues The Arches and the CCA; a Zine Fair at the student-occupied Free Hetherington; a night of thought-provoking entertainment with Tom Hodgkinson of The Idler; and an evening of last-minute cabaret at the Edinburgh Festival.
-We also sell our products and host talks at ink-on-paper conventions like Expozine and the London Anarchist Bookfair.
+As well as our printed and online productions, we sometimes like to host ‘escapades’.
+These have included New Escapologist launch parties at famous venues such as The Arches and the CCA in Glasgow; a Zine Fair at the student-occupied Free Hetherington; a night of thought-provoking entertainment with Tom Hodgkinson of The Idler; and an evening of last-minute cabaret at the Edinburgh Festival.
+We also sell our products and host talks at ink-on-paper conventions like Montreal’s Expozine and the London Anarchist Bookfair.